-Described as “a silk in the making”, “a phenomenal barrister”, “persuasive and unflappable” and “brutally effective”, Nick specialises in criminal law and regulatory work.
+Described as “a phenomenal barrister”, “persuasive and unflappable” and “brutally effective”, Nick specialises in criminal law and regulatory work.
 Nick is listed in Chambers and Partners as one of three Band 1 fraud practitioners outside London.

 In the course of 2017/8 Nick has been instructed in a significant number of cases involving crimes of homicide or in which fatalities have occurred.
 These include murder, conspiracy to murder and manslaughter, as well as cases involving fatalities which were said to have been caused by breaches of the health and safety legislation.

 For the majority of 2018 Nick has been instructed by Addleshaw Goddard to attend the Grenfell Tower Inquiry into the deaths of 72 people on 14th June 2017.